-The preliminary site contamination investigation shall be carried out in accordance with the requirements of the relevant Gguidelines made or approved by NSW EPA in accordance with Contaminated Land Management (www.environment.nsw.gov.au/clm/management).
+The preliminary site contamination investigation shall be carried out in accordance with the requirements of the National Environmental Protection (Assessment of Site Contamination) Measure 1999 (April 2013) and relevant Gguidelines made or approved by NSW EPA in accordance with the CLM Act (www.environment.nsw.gov.au/clm/management).
 The proponent is responsible for engaging a suitably qualified consultant to undertake the preliminary site contamination investigation.
 Reference should be made to Schedule 2 of this Policy for Council's requirements for Consultants reporting on contaminated land.

 A list of information sources that may be useful in understanding the history of the site is included in Schedule 3 of this Policy.
-Applicants may also request Council to perform a search of its records to identify determine previous approved developments at approvals for
+Applicants may also request Council perform a search of its records to identify previous developments approvals for the site.